Hallucination (artificial intelligence): Examples

 In June 2023, Mark Walters, a gun rights activist and radio personality, sued OpenAI in a Georgia state court after ChatGPT mischaracterized a legal complaint in a manner alleged to be defamatory against Walters.
 The complaint in question was brought in May 2023 by the Second Amendment Foundation against Washington attorney general Robert W. Ferguson for allegedly violating their freedom of speech, whereas the ChatGPT-generated summary bore no resemblance and claimed that Walters was accused of embezzlement and fraud while holding a Second Amendment Foundation office post that he never held in real life.
 According to AI legal expert Eugene Volokh, OpenAI is likely not shielded against this claim by Section 230, because OpenAI likely "materially contributed" to the creation of the defamatory content.
-In May 2025, Judge Tracie Cason of Gwinnett County Superior Court ruled in favor of OpenAI.
-Stating that the plaintiff had not shown he was defamed, as Walters failed to show that OpenAI's statements about him were negligent or made with "actual malice".
+In May 2025, Judge Tracie Cason of Gwinnett County Superior Court ruled in favor of OpenAI, stating that the plaintiff had not shown he was defamed, as Walters failed to show that OpenAI's statements about him were negligent or made with "actual malice".

-In February 2024, Canadian airline Air Canada was ordered by the Civil Resolution Tribunal to pay damages to a customer and honor a bereavement fare policy that was hallucinated by a support chatbot, which incorrectly stated that customers could retroactively request a bereavement discount within 90 days of the date the ticket was issued (the actual policy does not allow the fare to be requested after the flight is booked).
+In February 2024, Canadian airline Air Canada was ordered by the Civil Resolution Tribunal in Moffatt v.
+Air Canada to pay damages to a customer and honor a bereavement fare policy that was hallucinated by a support chatbot, which incorrectly stated that customers could retroactively request a bereavement discount within 90 days of the date the ticket was issued (the actual policy does not allow the fare to be requested after the flight is booked).
 The Tribunal rejected Air Canada's defense that the chatbot was a "separate legal entity that is responsible for its own actions".

 In October 2025, several hallucinations, including non-existent academic sources and a fake quote from a federal court judgement were discovered in an A$440,000 report written by Deloitte and submitted to the Australian government in July.
 The company later submitted a revised report with these errors removed, and will issue a partial refund to the government.
+The following month, in November 2025, The Independent, a news publication in Newfoundland and Labrador, Canada, discovered that Deloitte's CA$1.6 million Health Human Resources Plan for the Government of Newfoundland and Labrador commissioned in May 2025 contained at least four false citations to non-existent research papers.